dgis/emu48android/ReadMe.txt

 TODO

 - Android 11 new storage issues :-(
-- Move the KML folder in the JSON settings embedded in the state file because Windows cannot open the state file with KML url longer than 256 byte.
-	* Need to set szEmuDirectory (and may be szRomDirectory for Emu48 only) in onFileNew() before NewDocument().
-	* If the JSON settings contains the KML folder, we need to set szEmuDirectory (and may be szRomDirectory for Emu48 only) in onFileOpen() before OpenDocument().
-	  Else if NO JSON settings contains the KML folder, we can extract the variable szCurrentKml after OpenDocument().
-      If szCurrentKml is using the old format, we remove the KML folder part in the variable szCurrentKml and set this KML folder in the JSON setting.
-      Else if szCurrentKml does not contain the KML folder part, we should prompt the user to select the KML folder (It should solve the next issue).
-    * Need to change the variable szCurrentKml before saving (in onFileSave()/onFileSaveAs() before SaveDocument()).
-    * onViewScript should be change too!
-- If the KML folder does not exist (like the first time), prompt the user to choose a new KML folder.
 - ANR in NativeLib.buttonUp(), should make Win32::InvalidateRect() asynchronous (may be the cause of the lag and freeze).
 - Add the name of the file in the toast "State saved".
 - Bug: In Xiaomi mi A3 under Android10, the haptic feedback does not work (add an intensity setting).